-- Legend.
-Toggle this command to hide the graph legend. - Horizontal Axis.
-Toggle this command to hide the x-axis time markings. - □ Vertical Axis.
-Toggle this command to hide the y-axis thread labels. - Data > Export All.
-This command lets you select a .csv (commaseparated value) file to contain all the data currently displayed in the log. - Groups.
-This command lets you define groups to contain various types of log messages. - Insert Measurement Mark.
-Inserts a marker at the location where you right clicked. - Remove Measurement Mark.
-Lets you select a marker to remove. - Remove All Measurement Marks.
-Removes all markers you have placed. - Display Properties.
+J Legend. loggle this command to hide the graph legend.
+Horizontal Axis.
+Toggle this command to hide the x-axis time markings.
+Vertical Axis.
+Toggle this command to hide the y-axis thread labels.
+Data > Export All.
+This command lets you select a .csv (comma-separated value) file to contain all the data currently displayed in the log.
+Groups.
+This command lets you define groups to contain various types of log messages.
+Insert Measurement Mark.
+Inserts a marker at the location where you right clicked.
+Remove Measurement Mark.
+Lets you select a marker to remove.
+Remove All Measurement Marks.
+Removes all markers you have placed.
+Display Properties.
 Opens a dialog that lets you change the colors, scales, display formats, and labels on the graph.
+RTA Time Unit.
+Choose between displaying units for the x axis in ticks or time (ns).

-8.3.5 Exec Graph Data
+7.3.4 Exec Graph Data

 The Exec Graph Data tool is a convenient way to view all the thread-related logs.
 By default, the Exec Graph Data tool displays the time, taskHandle, task, stateID, state, and func for each thread-related message.

-You can open this tool by choosing Tools > RTA > Exec Graph Data from the CCStudio menu bar.
+You can open this tool by choosing Tools > RTA > Exec Graph Data from the CCS menu bar.